Vacuum Forming

 Degradation

-A change in the structure of a plastic material.
+A structural change in plastic material.

 Denest